 Course Requirements – MA

-Students must earn at least 24 units of graduate credit (200–level classes), of which the Proseminar in Methodology (AHS 251P), offered once a year, is mandatory, as is the seminar in thesis writing (280), taken in the second year.
+Students must earn at least 24 units of graduate credit (200–level classes), of which the Proseminar in Historiography (AHS 251A) and Proseminar in Methodology (AHS 251B), offered once a year, is mandatory, as is the seminar in thesis writing (AHS 280), taken in the second year.
 Three additional seminars in art history are required, two of which must be outside of the student’s field of specialization.
 Students may also receive up to 12 units of credit for thesis research.
 In addition, students may take up to 12 units of upper-division undergraduate (100-level) coursework may be applied toward the 44 units of coursework required for the MA.
 Students may also obtain a limited number of units through internships in museums, galleries, and historical institutions in the area.

 MA students must demonstrate proficiency in one language appropriate to their field of study.
 (See below for more information).
 For more detailed information on course requirements, please see the course catalog.